impress-org/give-iats/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.6: September 13th, 2023 =
+* Enhancement: Remove gulp to use WP CLI in buld process
+* Enhancement: Bump ini from 1.3.4 to 1.3.7
+* Fix: Resolve fatal error caused by a library that is not compatible with PHP 8.1

 = 1.0.5: June 3rd, 2019 =
 * Tweak: Adjusted the plugin's settings screens code logic to work with GiveWP Core 2.5.0+ which deprecates the old methods used to register settings in previous versions of this add-on.